For cPanel & WHM version 64

 traceroute utility, a network tool, determines the route that your network traffic uses to reach its destination.

-Use the Two-Factor Authentication interface to configure an improved security measure that requires two forms of identification to log in.
+Use the Two-Factor Authentication for WHM interface to configure an improved security measure that requires two forms of identification to log in.

 Use the Contact Manager interface to specify which issues will generate an alert notification, what methods the server uses to send notifications, and the priority status of each type of alert.